MA (Oxon) BCL (Oxon) CPH FRSPH FRSA MCIArb MTOPRA

 After completing his BCL, he joined the City of London law firm of Dechert LLP and completed the requirements to qualify as a solicitor in 2013.
-He then embarked upon a career in data science, rapidly rising through the ranks.
-Following a career in corporate law and later in analysis, Chris von Csefalvay held a range of senior corporate data science roles, including as RB plc’s first Chief Data Scientist.
-An appointment to a senior data science position at Volkswagen’s Munich Data Lab followed, after which he worked in various senior roles in computational epidemiology for the healthcare industry.
-Since 2018, he has been serving as VP of Special Projects of Starschema, a transatlantic IT professional services company headquartered in Arlington, VA, where he advises some of the world’s leading companies on getting value out of their data.
+He then embarked upon a career in data science, rapidly rising through the ranks, including senior roles in computational epidemiology and population health.
+From 2018 to 2022, he has served as VP of Special Projects of Starschema, a transatlantic IT professional services company headquartered in Arlington, VA, where he advises some of the world’s leading companies on getting value out of their data.
 His clients come predominantly, but not exclusively, from the healthcare, life sciences and pharmaceuticals sectors.
+After Starschema’s acquisition by HCLTech, he was appointed the Practice Director responsible for AI, ML and data science applications in the medical technology and healthcare domain in October 2022.
+In his free time, he serves Northern Virginia as part of the Medical Reserve Corps. (disclaimer on affiliations)